processone/docs.ejabberd.im/content/developer/ejabberd-api/permissions.md

       - ip: "127.0.0.1/8"
 ```

-This will allow execution for commands from `admin@server.com` and
+Those rules match for users from `muc_admin` ACL both using regular
-localhost address
+authentication and OAuth (but only for tokens created with `can_muc_admin` scope):

 ``` yaml
 - who: